DaveMielke/NBP/b2g/ui/doc/introduction.rst

 enabled this mode, and who may not know how to disable it, to easily revert the keyboard to normal operation.

-Another (legacy) way to enable One Hand Mode is to hold the Dot8 key while switching the power on.
+Another (legacy) way to enable One Hand Mode is to hold Dot8 while switching the power on.

 Typing